rritec/powerbi/Notebooks/more/Embed By Using Excel, PBIX and PowerPoint.md

 4. Click on **publish** > Select above workspace **rritec - workspace** > click on ok
 5. Go to **power BI service** > observe report

-Open PowerPoint
+1.Open PowerPoint
-Click On Insert
+2.Click On Insert
   ![image](https://user-images.githubusercontent.com/20516321/220101062-a1907f77-798c-48f9-a4fb-5f46bec98557.png)
-Click On Add-Ins
+3.Click On Add-Ins
-From Microsoft Store Search On Download Microsoft PowerBI  (Note:- Need to be sign with same accounts in all apps)
+4.From Microsoft Store Search On Download Microsoft PowerBI  (Note:- Need to be sign with same accounts in all apps)
   ![image](https://user-images.githubusercontent.com/20516321/220101325-cd966f5a-9dd7-4c0e-88d9-0d82cc5e1b74.png)

-Click On Microsoft PowerBI
+1.Click On Microsoft PowerBI
-Goto app.powerbi.com
+2.Goto app.powerbi.com
-Open the dataset what we have published earlier copy the url above what we published the report and paste
+3.Open the dataset what we have published earlier 4.copy the url above what we published the report and paste

   ![image](https://user-images.githubusercontent.com/20516321/220101774-37a8fd01-59c9-4f48-9806-78430ecf0f37.png)

-click on insert
+5.click on insert
-Modify as per our requirements
+6.Modify as per our requirements
-Click On Save
+7.Click On Save

-Now Open Scott Data file in excel
+1.Now Open Scott Data file in excel
+2.Add One Row with Any details and save it

   ![image](https://user-images.githubusercontent.com/20516321/220102841-59c0aff6-7930-47dd-a585-d8a8bbdb952d.png)
-Add One Row with Any details and save it now open PowerBI report and refresh the data we will get the output what we have updated in the excel file.
+3.now open PowerBI report and refresh the data
+4.we will get the output what we have updated in the excel file.